MarketingPipeline/TheMovieDB-API-Wrapper.js/README.md

 <br>

-You will require a API key from TheMovieDB and need to define a variable called <code>TheMovieDB_Wrapper_APIKey</code> with your valid API key
+You will require a API key from TheMovieDB and need to set your API key using <code>tmdb_api_key("YOUR API KEY")</code> with your valid API key

 A movie / film query name could look like the following example(s)